Muhammed-Abolila/Muhammed-Abolila/README.md

 - **<a href="https://www.frada.com.sa/" target="_blank">[Frada Ecommerce Web site]</a>** - Contributed to the development of a comprehensive e-commerce platform to support online product sales.
 My responsibilities included:
 - Developing user interfaces for a smooth and responsive shopping experience across various devices using React and Next.js.
--Improving payment processes by integrating multiple payment gateways like Telr and Tabby to ensure secure and seamless financial transactions.
+- Improving payment processes by integrating multiple payment gateways like Telr and Tabby to ensure secure and seamless financial transactions.
--Supporting security enhancements to ensure the protection of customers' personal information and payment data.
+- Supporting security enhancements to ensure the protection of customers' personal information and payment data.
--SEO Optimization: Improved search engine optimization (SEO) by adding a Sitemap file to ensure proper content indexing and enhancing Metadata to boost the website's ranking on search engines.
+- SEO Optimization: Improved search engine optimization (SEO) by adding a Sitemap file to ensure proper content indexing and enhancing Metadata to boost the website's ranking on search engines.

 🚀 Always open to exciting opportunities and collaborations.
 Let's connect and build something amazing! 🎯